How to create a strong password: 5 suggestions to help you beat hackers

 These days, with having to remember so many passwords, how can you avoid clicking on “I forgot my password” every other week?
 Well, this is where a password manager comes in.

-“Password managers are essential.
-No one should have to remember all of their passwords.
-The manager asks you to remember only one password that then allows you to access the others, all stored in an encrypted way," explains our security team.
+“Password managers are essential,” our security engineer explains.
+“No one should have to remember all of their passwords.
+The manager asks you to remember only one password that then allows you to access the others, all stored in an encrypted way.”

 On top of this, password managers usually offer an integrated password generator that will suggest a secure combination as soon as you need to create one.
 If you choose to use the one provided, it will then be saved by your password manager.